erdogant/pypickle/docs/pages/html/_sources/Save_and_Load.rst.txt

 ###########################

 You can ``pypickle`` the underneath data types but it is also possible to pickle classes and functions.
+Not everything can be pickled, Examples that can not be pickled are ``generators``, ``inner classes``, ``lambda`` functions and ``defaultdicts`` and saving machine learning models can also be troublesome.
+In the case of lambda functions, you need to use an additional package named dill.
+With defaultdicts, you need to create them with a module-level function.
+Examples of modules that can be saved are:

 	* Booleans
 	* Integers